 At this point in time, data has been collected for the the following cycles: Fall 2017, Winter 2017, Spring 2018, and Summer 2018.
 Data collection for the Fall 2018 cycle is ongoing.
 Upon the completion of data collection, the data will be statistically analyzed.

 Education & Outreach Activities and Participation Summary

-Due to the fact that the project has just started, there has been no significant impact on agricultural sustainability as of yet.
-The hope is that this project will allow researchers in the field to better understand the life cycle and development of H.contortus, especially in a research setting, in terms of how larvae perform in commonly used assays.
-H. contortus is the most pathogenic GIN affecting small ruminant animals, which causes economic loss for farmers.
-In understanding the life cycle of this parasite, researchers will be able to conduct higher quality research that will ultimately lead to improved recommendations for small ruminant producers to control/manage infections.
+Findings from this project will allow researchers in the field to better understand the life cycle and development of H.contortus, especially in a research setting, in terms of how larvae perform in commonly used assays.
+As H. contortus is the most pathogenic GIN affecting small ruminant animals, a clearer understanding of the life cycle of this parasite, will ultimately lead to improved recommendations for small ruminant producers to control/manage infections.
 This can improve economic viability for producers and improve health and animal welfare for small ruminant animals.

-The limited progress of the project has hindered its ability to influence the knowledge, skills and/or awareness about sustainable agriculture at the present time.
-The goal is for this project to uncover knowledge that will guide future research directions and allow members of this research group to develop improved methods for studying H.contortus.
+Once data has been fully analyzed, this project has the potential to increase our knowledge about external factors that influence the life cycle of H. contortus.
+The main goal is to uncover knowledge that will guide future research directions and allow members of this research group to develop improved methods for studying H.contortus.
 I hope to pursue a PhD in a related field and ultimately become a lecturer or professor in the field on Animal Sciences and/or Sustainable Agriculture.